dabasystem-solutions/cetelem-prestashop-module-1.7.x/Readme.md

 ## Synopsis

-Module developed to integrate Cetelem Payments in PrestaShop 1.5 and 1.6
+Module developed to integrate Cetelem Payments in PrestaShop 1.5 and 1.6, 1.8, 1.9, 8 and 9.

 ## Installation